 TOP TIP: Adding an ‘Appointments’ link to your GMB will expand your side panel further and increase the chances of a user clicking through to your website.

 Ask us about other ways to maximise the impact of your Google My Business listing and Google Maps page.

 2. How to add Google Snippet Links & Rating Stars

 As with most of the pages and posts on this site, you’ll see the review rating stars in google organic results; these are added to your site and page’s Google Search Snippet using structured schema data.

-What you may also see in some search results (depending on the search term and relevance) are the shortcut type page links.
-These links shown below some of Google’s search results, called Sitelinks, are meant to help users navigate your site.
+What you may also see in some search results (depending on the search term and relevance) are the shortcut type snippet links.
+These links shown below some of Google’s search results, called Site links, are meant to help users navigate directly to the most relevant section of your page.
 The systems analyse the link structure of your site to find shortcuts that will save users time and allow them to quickly find the info they’re looking for.

 Product pages on your eCommerce website can hold additional schema data that can trigger additional links to your website that appear in the Google Search Snippets.
 Product attributes are the key to this, as well as the obvious Price, Availability and Rating / Reviews; you can also include attributes such as Main category that can appear in your eCommerce Google Search Snippet.